Diamond Standard

 A Shared Framework for Safe AI Use

 The Diamond Standard provides a comprehensive framework for evaluating and implementing AI systems in settings that serve children and young people.
-Like a diamond's facets, all four dimensions must be present and aligned for a system to be considered safe and ethical.
+Like a diamond's facets, all six dimensions must be present and aligned for a system to be considered safe and ethical.

 Safety